JonMagon/JonMagon/README.md

 🔭 I'm currently not working and looking for a job.
 So if you have something to offer, let me know.

+📫 You can contact me via email: jonmagon@gmail.com

 <!--
 **JonMagon/JonMagon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.